MUWG Management Committee

 Mel BennettMount Pleasant Waterworks

-Mel has worked for Mount Pleasant Waterworks (MPW), a water and wastewater utility near Charleston, S.C., for over 34 years.
-He helped to implement and then administered MPW’s first CMMS in 1990 while he was Supervisor of our Water Treatment Plants.
-He went on to manage our entire Water Department, which included the Water Treatment Plants and our Water Distribution System.
+Mel has worked for Mount Pleasant Waterworks (MPW), a water and wastewater utility near Charleston, S.C., for over 35 years.
+He helped to implement and then administered MPW’s first CMMS in 1990 while he was Supervisor of the four Water Treatment Plants.
+He went on to manage the entire Water Department, which included the Water Treatment Plants and the Water Distribution System.
 Eventually Mel moved out of the Water Department and became Director of Safety and Environmental Compliance.
 Gradually that position also evolved into managing a very diverse department of multiple functions.

-Currently Mel is our Productivity, Quality, and Safety Department Manager.
-Regarding Maximo, he and his staff are responsible for all user training and ongoing user support, all of the “front end” configurations and administration of the system, and Quality Assurance reviews of the data contained within Maximo.
-In addition to Maximo and Asset Management, other functional responsibilities within Mel’s department include Safety, Security, Emergency Management, Laboratory Services, Facility Services, and our Dispatch Center.
+Until January, 2017, Mel was MPW’s Productivity, Quality, and Safety Department Manager.
+Regarding Maximo, he and his staff were responsible for all user training and ongoing user support, all of the “front end” configurations and administration of the system, and Quality Assurance reviews of the data contained within Maximo.
+In addition to Maximo and Asset Management, other functional responsibilities within Mel’s department included Safety, Security, Emergency Management, Laboratory Services, Facility Services, and our Dispatch Center.

 I have worked for Dynegy and various subsidiaries for 24 years in numerous positions from Operations, Maintenance and Corporate.
 I am currently the Director – Maintenance Planning Strategy.